rh-mobb/documentation/docs/aro/frontdoor/README.md

 1. Edit microsweeper-quarkus/src/main/resources/application.properties

-   Make sure your file looks like the one below, changing the IP address on line 3 to private ip address of your postgres instance.
+   Make sure your file looks like the one below, changing the IP address on line 3 to the private ip address of your postgres instance.

    To find your Postgres private IP address run the following commands: